 Formative assessment is any assessment that is used to improve teaching and learning.
 It is timely and iterative.
 It can be immediate or planned.
 Best-practice formative assessment is where each step of the assessment process is deeply embedded in, and carefully considered as part of, the school’s curriculum program and teachers’ units of work/learning sequences.
 Formative assessment information enables teachers and students to answer questions like: How is learning progressing?
 What will be learned next?

 Summative assessments usually occur at the end of a unit of work/learning sequence.
 They are often formal assessment items or tasks that provide evidence of students’ knowledge, skills and understanding at a point in time.
 Summative assessments usually occur at the end of a unit of work/learning sequence.
 Summative assessments can also be used formatively, since they can inform future planning for student learning.

 Documentation of assessment usually involves identifying the what, when, how and who of assessment.
 Documentation may take the form of an assessment schedule, and/or be included in the school’s whole-school curriculum plan.

 To support schools to improve their formative assessment practices, the Victorian Curriculum and Assessment Authority (VCAA) has developed a series of online resources which schools can choose to use:

 English Online Interview

 The EOI must be undertaken within a department-defined timeframe.
-The exact timeframe is published on the EOI assessment tool and DET website annually.
+The exact timeframe is published on the EOI assessment platform and the EOI webpage annually.